Hydrocephalus is a condition caused by fluid build-up in the brain. Too much fluid creates pressure that can damage the brain.

 Treatment of hydrocephalus

-While hydrocephalus can’t be cured, it can be controlled.
+While often hydrocephalus can’t be cured, it can be controlled.
 Treatment aims to reduce pressure on the brain.
-The usual approach is surgery to place a fine tube that helps drain the fluid.
+The usual approach is surgery to place a fine tube called a shunt that helps drain the fluid.